 Join us as we explore the distinct characteristics and conservation triumphs that make each park a critical piece of Malawi’s safari allure, promising adventures that resonate with the soul of every traveller.

 Often called the jewel of Malawi’s national parks, Liwonde is famous for its river landscapes and diverse wildlife.
 The Shire River flows along its western border and is a lifeline for the park’s animals, especially during the dry season.
-Visitors can expect to see lots of elephants, hippos, and crocodiles.
+Visitors can expect excellent sightings of elephants, hippos, and crocodiles along the riverbanks.
 The park also has a thriving rhino population, making it a key destination for those hoping to catch sight of these endangered creatures.
-Safari-goers can enjoy boat safaris on the Shire River, game drives, and walking safaris for an up-close encounter with nature.
+Safari-goers can explore the park via boat safaris on the Shire River, game drives, and guided walking safaris for a closer connection with nature.

-In recent years, African Parks has been working on restoring Liwonde’s predator population.
+In recent years, African Parks has worked to restore Liwonde’s predator population.
 Cheetahs, absent from the park for a century, were reintroduced in 2017.
-A founder population of lions was brought back in 2018, and wild dogs were reintroduced in 2021.
-Additionally, in 2019, 17 black rhinos were relocated from South Africa to Liwonde in one of history’s largest international black rhino translocations.
+A founder population of lions was brought back in 2018, and African wild dogs were reintroduced in 2021.
+Additionally, in 2019, 17 black rhinos were relocated from South Africa to Liwonde in one of the largest international black rhino translocations in history.
+A 2024 aerial census recorded more than 12,000 large animals, highlighting the success of ongoing conservation efforts and increasing opportunities for exceptional wildlife sightings.

 A great conservation success story, Majete has become a thriving “Big Five” destination thanks to African Parks’ restocking efforts.
 Located in the southern region of Malawi, this reserve offers rugged terrain, including the dramatic Chikwawa Escarpment and the broad Mkulumadzi River.